Jack Suwinski Player Props: Pirates vs. Reds

-After hitting .310 with a double, five home runs, five walks and nine RBI in his past 10 games, Jack Suwinski and the Pittsburgh Pirates take on the Cincinnati Reds (who will start Graham Ashcraft) at 6:35 PM ET on Friday.
+After going 0-for-3 in his last game, Jack Suwinski and the Pittsburgh Pirates face the Cincinnati Reds (who will start Luis Cessa) at 6:35 PM ET on Saturday.

-In his most recent game, he hit a home run while going 1-for-2 against the Reds.

 Jack Suwinski Game Info & Props vs. the Reds